ArielCoinOrg/arielcoin/doc/hardware-wallet.md

 ## Graphical interface for hardware device

-`qtum-qt` provides an interface for interacting with hardware wallet devices.
+`ariel-qt` provides an interface for interacting with hardware wallet devices.

-Set the HWI tool path using the the menu `Settings -> Option -> Main -> HWI Tool Path` and restart `qtum-qt`, the tool is needed for hardware wallet interaction.
+Set the HWI tool path using the the menu `Settings -> Option -> Main -> HWI Tool Path` and restart `ariel-qt`, the tool is needed for hardware wallet interaction.

 Use the menu `File -> Create Wallet... -> Use a hardware device` for creating hardware wallet.
 The hardware wallet needs to be connected and the wallet application started.